DanielThurau/home-mqtt-broker/README.md

 # home-mqtt-broker
-Github repo with instructions on how I set up the mqtt broker
+GitHub repo with instructions on how I set up my home [mqtt](https://mqtt.org/) broker.

-I followed the instructions [here](https://medium.com/gravio-edge-iot-platform/how-to-set-up-a-mosquitto-mqtt-broker-securely-using-client-certificates-82b2aaaef9c8)
+## Configuring And Starting The MQTT Broker

+I followed instructions [here](https://medium.com/gravio-edge-iot-platform/how-to-set-up-a-mosquitto-mqtt-broker-securely-using-client-certificates-82b2aaaef9c8), it was pretty easy to follow, although since this is running just on my home network and for a single subscriber and publisher, I am KISSing this project and just using username/password authentication.

-Use `./apt-install.sh` to install dependencies for the [mosquitto open-source mqtt broker](https://mosquitto.org/).
+Use `./apt-install.sh` to install dependencies for the [mosquitto open-source mqtt broker](https://mosquitto.org/) on an ubuntu machine.

-Add the following values to `/etc/mosquitto/conf.d/mosquitto.conf`
+I added the following values to `/etc/mosquitto/conf.d/mosquitto.conf` based on the tutorial's recommendation.
+I did skipp the websockets protocol because it was causing issues later on.

 ```
 listener 1883